Humanity in Tragedy, or What I Learned from Arrow

 I thought it would be too much action, except that the action scenes all have a specific purpose to drive the plot forward.
 Many times you don't find out exactly why until later.
 Besides driving the external storyline and making things exciting, every action scene contributes to the emotional journeys of the characters in a crucial way.
 Things that they take with them and use later.

 Thought!
 Trying to actually up grade the overall style with my business.
-Reactions concerning the overall appearance at http://spotlightbranding.ca?
-Honestly a skillful graphic designer in Mississauga if looking within the general Ontario territory.
+Reactions concerning the overall appearance at https://pigeonmail.to?
+Honestly a dazzling enterprise email service if looking within the general Ontario territory.
 Make an opinion.
 Thanks!

 It's crazy hard to do this kind of momentum for a variety of reasons.
 It might not come across as believable.
 It's too easy to write action scenes just to have an action scene instead of furthering the plot, getting tied down into the details of the fight and forgetting why you have the action there in the first place.
 And, for those of you that haven't written action scenes, they are really hard to choreograph.
 Action scenes are often the slowest-going scenes I write.
 Arrows pulls off constant action, but every bit of action has a larger purpose.